HISTORY OF THE OLDE CORPS

 The 1st Battalion saw service in the Nile Expedition of 1898, and two years later the 2nd Battalion in South Africa.
 To the left, Men of the 1st Battalion man a makeshift line prior to the battle at Omdurman (2 September 1898) during the 2nd Sudan War.
 (Source: National Army Museum, London; NAM.
 1985-05-13-14)

 However, all of these previous campaigns were overshadowed by the Great War in which nineteen battalions of the Regiment saw service.
-That the Regiment played a noble part is seen by the following list of battle honours borne on the King’s Colour: -- “Mons”, “Marne 1914”, “Messines, 1914, ’17, ’18", “Ypres, 1914, ’14, ’17", “Neuve Chapelle,” “Loos,” “Somme, 1916, ’18", “Lys”, “Hindenburg Line”, “Suvla.”
+That the Regiment played a noble part is seen by the following list of battle honours borne on the Regimental Colour: -- “Mons”, “Marne 1914”, “Messines, 1914, ’17, ’18", “Ypres, 1914, ’14, ’17", “Neuve Chapelle,” “Loos,” “Somme, 1916, ’18", “Lys”, “Hindenburg Line”, “Suvla.”

 1914 Lincolnshires

 During the 1930's the 2nd Battalion of the Lincolnshires was stationed in Palestine acting as peacekeepers while the 1st Battalion had their share of incidents when they were part of the Shanghai International Defence Force.
 The 1st Battalion was in India and the 2nd in England when WWII broke out.
-There were four Lincolnshire Battalions during this war from 1939-1945.
+There were six Lincolnshire Battalions during this war from 1939-1945.
 From Norway and Iceland, to India and Burma, they fought.

 The 2nd and 6th Battalions fought in France before battling their way to Dunkirk.
 The 1st Battalion had a splendid record against the Japanese in Burma.
 The 6th Battalion fought with distinction in Tunisia and Italy.
 The 2nd and 4th Battalions fought bravely in the Normandy landings and the subsequent North West European drive to the Rhine.